Growing Your Homestead Without Going Into Debt

-Over investment in fixed assets means land payments, houses, barns, or big equipment that you can’t afford and that your homestead income will never cover.
+Over-investment in fixed assets means land payments, houses, barns, or big equipment that you can’t afford and that your homestead income will never cover.

 Poor credit arrangement or management.
 Stay out of debt!
 Yes you have to live somewhere and most people have to have a mortgage or pay rent, but beyond that do not borrow money to pay for any farming or homesteading enterprise.
 Grow into it and pay as you go.

 Unexpected growth can be a big problem in homesteading.
 Every year, I produce a little more honey than the year before, but every year I have more and more demand.
 I can’t keep up.
-In the beginning I had to go to three local farmers markets to sell it all.
+In the beginning, I had to go to three local farmers markets to sell it all.
 I have pared my markets down to one, but this year I already have a waiting list of customers and may sell it all from the farm.
 Others who produce quality products have the same problem when the word gets out.
-At one farmers market, I met a couple who sells pasture-raised, non-GMO beef from Red Devons and are slowly growing their herd.
+At one farmer’s market, I met a couple who sells pasture-raised, non-GMO beef from Red Devons and are slowly growing their herd.
 The meat is the best I’ve ever tasted.
 After only five years, they cannot keep up with demand for this delicious product.

 This is where many who have been successful make a big mistake.
 They try to grow too fast, to meet the demand at all costs, cut corners, buy for resale, or over-invest in the next level before they are ready.
-The quality of the product slips, and quality along with your good name are what you really have going for you as a homesteader.
+The quality of the product slips, and quality, along with your good name, is what you really have going for you as a homesteader.
 Quality is why your customers want what you have and are willing to pay a little more for it.
 If you can grow without going into debt or letting quality slip, do it.
 Otherwise, start a waiting list of customers.

 OK, you’ve grown slowly and you’ve avoided the pitfalls.
 Now you have several options.
 Maybe you’ve decided the work is too much and that homesteading is not for you.
 In that case, you’ve eaten some really good food, learned a ton of useful skills, and learned something valuable about yourself without going broke or investing all of your savings in an enterprise doomed to failure.
 A win.
 Or maybe you’re content where you are and decide to stay put.
 You like your life, enjoy good food, know how to do things for yourself, and have some extra money to spend on other things you might enjoy.
 Another win.

 Or, like me, you may find yourself still enthusiastic, bursting at the seams, and chomping at the bit to make the move to the country and a few acres where you can spread out further.
 You’re finally ready to make the move.
-If you have arrived this point by outgrowing each previous step and by growing into each next step, you already know you will be successful.
+If you have arrived at this point by outgrowing each previous step and by growing into each next step, you already know you will be successful.
 You know you are doing exactly what is right for you!